lauringlab/COVID19SequenceCompile/README.md

 Use full_run_code.R to run all the pieces of the pipeline in order.
 This order is outlined within the full_run_code.R file.

-For a complete record of the order of events to process a full run of data, visit the [Google Tracking Document for SARS-CoV-2](<https://docs.google.com/spreadsheets/d/1GuPIPou3Y15_TH2cZbNJ1Y6BLTHNllD-2yvwmuPhfEM/edit#gid=744361978>)

 ### Data Dictionary for Compiled File:

 The final created file is called <b>full_compiled_data.csv</b>.